Tokyo Private Tour for Solo Travelers

 AMEYOKO MARKET

 Browse at whatever speed you want.
 Duck into the store that caught your eye, spend ten minutes on a single stall, leave when you're done.
-No one's waiting, no one's sighing.
-Your guide helps you spot what's worth stopping for—the rest is yours.
+No one's waiting.
+Your guide helps you spot what's worth stopping for — the rest is yours.

 Quiet temple visit with context

-The Kind of Place You'd Never Find Alone
+The Kind of Place You'd Walk Past Alone

-The Kind of Place You'd Never Find Alone
+The Kind of Place You'd Walk Past Alone

 MARISHITEN TOKUDAIJI TEMPLE

 Tucked above the market, almost invisible from the street.
 Small enough that a group would overwhelm it, quiet enough that you can actually take it in.
-No tour bus would stop here.
-Your guide knows it's here because they know the neighborhood.
+Your guide knows it's here because they know the neighborhood — not because it's in any guidebook.

 Solo traveler on Nakamise Street